Welcome to detailed information.

 Working with other Churches

-Charities supported by our Church
+Charities supported by our Chaplaincy

-The Church Organisation
+The Chaplaincy Organisation

-The Church Building
+The Chaplaincy Building

-The building belongs to the Église Protestante unie de France, which is a French Protestant Church that has an intercommunion agreement with the Church of England.
+The building belongs to the Église Protestante Unie de France, which is a French Protestant Church that has an intercommunion agreement with the Church of England.
 Our host Church have made us very welcome and we donate funds each year to help maintain the building.

-Church Policy on cookies
+Chaplaincy Policy on cookies